Testing the Quasar Hubble Diagram with LISA Standard Sirens: Quasar Hubble Diagram

 \section{Quasar Hubble Diagram}

 Cosmologists have long hoped that quasars, observed at redshifts $z \sim 6$ and greater, could provide a reliable distance indicator with which to chart the cosmic expansion history.
-These aspirations took a significant step forward when a phenomenological relationship between the quasar x-ray and ultraviolet luminosities,
+These aspirations took a significant step forward when a phenomenological relationship between the quasar x-ray and ultraviolet luminosities

 was obtained by Avni \& Tananbaum \cite{1982ApJ...262L..17A}.
-Here $L_{X},\, L_{UV}$ are the monochromatic luminosities at $2$~keV and $2500~\AA$.
+Here, $L_X$, $L_{UV}$ are the monochromatic luminosities at $2$~keV and $2500~\AA$.
 There is good physical reason to expect the UV and X-ray spectra are connected: the UV emission originates in the infalling accretion material onto the quasar, whereas the X-rays are emitted by the plasma of hot electrons surrounding the accretion disk that scatter off the UV photons.
-Following Eq.~(\ref{eqn:Leqn}), measurement of the fluxes yields the luminosity distance, once the parameters $\gamma,\,\beta$ are determined.
-For the sake of clarity, we summarize the calculation procedure leading from quasar data to luminosity distance.
+Measurement of the fluxes yields the luminosity distance, once the parameters $\gamma$, $\beta$ are determined.
 In terms of the observed fluxes, Eq.~(\ref{eqn:Leqn}) becomes

-where $\tilde\beta$ absorbs the introduction of $H_0$ into the log of the luminosity distance, $D_L$.
-Hence, Eq.~(\ref{eqn:Leqn}) is the relationship between the observed X-ray and UV fluxes, through which we constrain the luminosity distance - redshift relationship.
-As with SN magnitude-distances, the Hubble constant is a nuisance parameter until the magnitude offset is known.
-Then, given the parameters $\gamma,\,\beta$, one can extract the luminosity distance to each quasar.
-Alternatively, one can use the ensemble data to infer $\gamma,\,\beta$ simultaneously with the parameters of a theoretical model $D_L$.
-Our procedure follows that of Ref.~\cite{Melia:2019nev}, whereby the likelihood is calculated as
+where $\tilde\beta$ absorbs the introduction of $H_0$ into the log of the luminosity distance.
+One can then use flux and redshift measurements to simultaneously fit the parameters and a theoretical model $D_L$.
+A data set consisting of measured values of $\log_{10}F_X$, $\log_{10}F_{UV}$, $z$, and uncertainty $\delta(\log_{10}F_X)$ for $N=1598$ quasars has been collected by Risaliti \& Lusso \cite{Risaliti:2018reu}, and generously shared with us.